 Study area and sample collection

-Samples were collected during 10-12 cruises conducted between 2009 and 2017 in SW Pacific waters east of New Zealand, from 36 to 54S (Table 1, Fig. 1).
-N stations, samples, seasonal coverage,…(Suppl.
-Fig. S1 and S2).
+Seawater samples and data were collected during 12 cruises conducted in SW Pacific waters east of New Zealand between 2009 and 2017 (Fig. 1).
+The dataset covered a 100 stations distributed between 54.3 and 33.4 S with seawater samples (n = 479) being collected from sea surface down to 2000 m and during spring, summer and autumn periods (Table 1).
+The number of DNA samples from STW were 2-fold higher than those from SAW and STF (Table 2).
+This difference was mainly due to the large number of samples from Spring Bloom II voyage (TAN1212) (Fig. Suppl.
+1).
+Details of samples distribution among water masses, seasons, regions and voyages can be found in Suppl.
+Figs. S1 and S2.
+[Seasonal coverage was biased against winter with most samples collected during spring, summer and autumn periods.
+The seasonanlity coverage was similar among the three different water masses (STW, SAW, STF) (Table 1; Figure Suppl.
+S1 or S2).]

-Samples were collected from Niskin bottles attached to a CTD rosette equipped with,….
-During the TAN1516 voyage the CTD rosette was not available, samples were collected with a Niskin deployed manually down to 10 m depth and from the R/V Tangaroa Underway Flow-through System system equipped with temperature, salinity, and fluorescence sensors.

-Seawater samples for nutrients, chlorophyll a (Chl a) and DNA were sampled from the Niskin bottles using an acid-washed silicone tubing to gently fill different carboys and bottles that were taken to the lab for processing.
+Samples were collected from 10 L Niskin bottles attached to a CTD rosette in association with a Seabird 9plus CTD, equipped with temperature, salinity, dissolved oxygen, fluorometer and beam transmissiometer sensors.
+During the TAN1516 voyage the CTD rosette was not available, so samples were collected with a Niskin bottle deployed using a messenger system manually down to 10 m depth and from the R/V Tangaroa Underway Flow-Through System (TUFTS) system equipped with temperature, salinity, and fluorescence sensors.
+Seawater samples for nutrients, chlorophyll a (Chl a) and DNA were sampled from the Niskin bottles using an acid-washed silicone tubing and filtered through different type of filters for processing.

+Nutrients, total and size-fractionated chlorophyll a

 Nutrient samples were filtered through Whatman GF/F filters into clean 250 ml polyethylene bottles and frozen at −20 °C until analysis using an Astoria Pacific API 300 microsegmented flow analyzer (Astoria‐Pacific, Clackamas, OR, United States) according to the colorimetric methods described in Law et al. (2011).

-For total chlorophyll a, 250-400 mL seawater were filtered using low vacuum (<200 mm Hg) through 25-mm GFF filters.
+For total Chl a, 250-400 mL seawater were filtered using low vacuum (<200 mm Hg) through 25-mm GF/F filters.
 These were wrapped in aluminum foil and stored at -80 C until analysis.
-For size-fractioned Chl a (0.2-2-mm, 2-20-mm, >20-mm) 400-500 mL were filtered sequentially through 47-mm filters of 20-mm (by gravity), and 2.0-mm and 0.2-mm pore size (by vacuum).
-Filters were folded and stored in 1.5 mL cryovials at -80 C until analysis (look into analysis methods of Hamilton lab).
+For size-fractioned Chl a (0.2-2-mm, 2-20-mm, >20-mm) 400-500 mL were filtered sequentially through 47-mm polycarbonate filters with 20-mm (by gravity), and 2.0-mm and 0.2-mm pore sizes (by vacuum).
+Filters were folded and stored in 1.5 mL cryovials at -80 °C until analysis (look into analysis methods of Hamilton lab).

-For DNA, 1.5 – 5 L of seawater were filtered either through 47-mm polyethersulfon membrane disc filter using low vacuum or through sterivex (Millipore – Sterivex – 0.22-mm) using a peristaltic pump.
-Disc filters were then folded and stored in 1.5 mL cryovials and sterivex were filled with RNA later and flash-freeze in liquid nitrogen prior to storing them at -80 C (except sterivex from TAN1702 which were flash-freezed and stored at -80C without RNAlater).
-Need to look into voyage-specific sampling details.
-(POC/PON and FCM (not included for now because not available for all voyages)